neumino/neumino.github.io/movies.md

-### Nail Bomber: Manhunt
+### Breaking News in Yuba County
-*Released on 2021-05-26, vote average 7.3*
+*Released on 2021-05-20, vote average 4.3*

-This documentary examines the 1999 London bombings that targeted Black, Bangladeshi and gay communities, and the race to find the far-right perpetrator.
-He terrorized a city, seeking to ignite a race war but justice was served by those who wouldn&#39;t let his hate win.
+An overlooked pencil-pusher catches her husband in bed with another woman, the shock of which causes him to die of a heart attack.
+So she buries his body and takes advantage of the growing celebrity status that comes from having a missing husband.
+But she quickly finds herself in over her head, dodging cops and criminals, all while trying to keep the truth from her sister, a local news anchor who’s desperate for a story.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/r-Bp2L4UHak?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/ENv0B-jX3O4?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>